-- ➤ If possible, send at least two people with the geo-coordinates of the site and have them mark the route on the way out.
-They should note the terrain, distance, and time from the patient's location to a road or landmark. - ➤ Once they reach cell phone coverage, they should call either the county sheriff or a park ranger, if in a National Park.
-These people will contact search and rescue teams.
-On a cell phone, call 911.
-You may be relayed to search and rescue from a surprisingly distant responder, especially using analog roam.
+- If possible, send at least two people with the geo-coordinates of the site and have them mark the route on the way out.
+They should note the terrain, distance, and time from the patient's location to a road or landmark. - Once they reach cell phone coverage, they should CALL 911, NOT a sheriff or ranger.
+You may be relayed to Search and Rescue from a surprisingly distant responder.